Skip to main content

 Accessibility audit

-A manual and automated review of your website against WCAG 2.1 AA criteria.
-We test with screen readers, keyboard navigation, and automated tools — then produce a prioritised findings report in plain English, suitable for board or funder review.
+A manual and automated review of your site against WCAG 2.1 AA criteria.
+I test with screen readers, keyboard navigation, and automated tooling, then produce a prioritised findings report written in plain English — structured for board or funder review, not just developers.

 02